How Do We Grow Spiritually?

 I'm not saying that right and wrong should be ignored.
 I'm simply saying that it must all be freely inspired from within.
 The religiously minded person goes about trying to do the right thing, driven by the demands of conscience, enforced by guilt and moral pressure.
 The spiritual person goes about abiding in God's love and care with the result being faith/trust and love which then motivate good behavior.

 So how do we live under grace?
 We must take the time to connect with God's love, seeking to understand its nature especially the issue of freedom (Eph 3:16-19).
-We must then freely trust our lives into His care believing that He is working all things in our lives together for good.
+We must then trust our lives into His care believing that He is working all things in our lives together for good.
 This creates an optimistic perspective.
-This inner state of mind, the result of trusting in God's promises, changes us.
-Our actions are simply the fruit of that inner state.

 Sure, there are choices that we must deal with however this should not be a preoccupation.
 As choices come they should lead us to ask the question, how would God's love relate to me here (Gal 3:23, 24).
-If we deal with them in the new covenant atmosphere of grace we will grow in a healthy manner, if not, we will tend to become frustrated, always coming short of the peace we need.
+If we deal with our choices in the new covenant atmosphere of grace, letting those attitudes allow us to choose freely, we will grow in a healthy manner.
+If not, we will tend to become frustrated, always coming short of peace, joy and love.

 Our conscience (tree of knowledge of good and evil - Gen 3) is the mediator of the old covenant of law.
-We must refuse its authority to impose guilt, demands and pressure, allowing instead for our relationship with God to inject the atmosphere of grace into the equation inspiring a response of love and the desire to follow Him.
+We must refuse its authority to impose guilt, demands and pressure (Rm 8:1), allowing instead for our relationship with God to inject the atmosphere of grace into the equation inspiring a response of love and creating the desire to follow Him.
 Each choice is an opportunity to define the nature of God's love, then living in that atmosphere.
 We must take hold of God's grace with the will, refusing to let feelings of guilt and moral pressure rule.
 The conscience was never meant to be the moral mediator in our relationship with God.
-That mediator is meant to be God's love/grace.
-I'm not saying we should ignore objective truth but that our focus must be on God's grace as the power to change our lives.
-That truth must be experienced under grace or it will become an impediment to our growing in grace.
+That mediator is meant to be God's grace.
+I'm not saying we should simply ignore our conscience but that our focus must be on how God's grace deals with us with respect to the issues the conscience brings to our attention.
+That truth must be experienced under grace or it will actually become an impediment to our spiritual growth.

 The last church in Revelation is lukewarm (Rev 3:14).
 It is lukewarm due to the fact that they are not truly living under grace and therefore they do not have the warm loving relationship with God that makes it all work.

-When the woman caught in adultery was thrown at the feet of Jesus and those religious men asked Him for a verdict, His heart felt the words He would soon speak as He entered Jerusalem. "“O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!"”
-Those religious men were blind to God's grace but she got it.
-She saw grace etched on Jesus face and it broke her heart.
+When the woman caught in adultery was thrown at the feet of Jesus and those religious men asked Him for a verdict, the sentiment of the words He would soon speak as he entered Jerusalem must have entered His mind.
+“O Jerusalem, Jerusalem, thou that kills the prophets, and stones them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathers her chickens under her wings, and ye would not!”
+(Those religious men were blind to God's grace but she got it.
+They came to Him demanding the justice of the law.
+She, however, saw grace etched on Jesus face and it broke her heart.
 She was changed, not by some standard of goodness, but by the mercy and compassion she experienced from Jesus.
+That grace does not lead to lax behavior but touches the heart in a profound manner that then impacts the life.

-Sure, we have a lot of choices every day and we need the guidance of truth to keep us from error but it is not that that truly changes us.
-Our choices must come from a confrontation with grace, a confrontation with the mercy, acceptance and compassion of God that fits our personal problems and circumstances.
+Sure, we have a lot of choices every day and we need the guidance of truth to keep us from error but it is not that truth that changes us.
+Our choices must come from a confrontation with grace.
+A confrontation with the mercy, acceptance and compassion of God that fits our personal problems and circumstances.

 C.S.
 Lewis states it rather well.
 “Good things as well as bad, you know, are caught by a kind of infection.
 If you want to get warm you must stand near the fire: if you want to be wet you must get into the water.
 If you want joy, power, peace, eternal life, you must get close to, or even into the thing that has them.
 They are not a sort of prize which God could, if He chose, just hand out to anyone.
 They are a great fountain of energy and beauty spurting up at the very center of reality.
 If you are close to it, the spray will wet you: if you are not, you will remain dry.”
 Will you allow God to drench you with the water of His grace or will you remain dry?